manojn0010/Demographic-Modelling-of-Population-Dynamics/documentation.md

  - years with no active policy: 0

 >*Policy regimes are based on the official implementation periods of China's family planning policies.
 The post-2021 period is treated as a post-policy regime because legal penalties for exceeding child limits were removed.*
->*This research was done on various Wikipedia pages and important ones have been listed under sources in `/report.md`.*
+>*This research was done on various Wikipedia pages and the most important source has been listed in `/report.md`.*

 Design rationale:
 - Enables both categorical and simplified structural modelling.